 Located in Ryerson’s Centre for Urban Energy, the Schneider Electric Smart Grid Laboratory serves as a hub for researchers and practising engineers.
 Housing every system component a utility distributor requires, the lab is a collaborative facility for testing and demonstrating smart grid technologies to modernize the electricity delivery system and the engagement of customers in managing their electricity usage.

 For more information, visit the lab’s official website.

 The SAR Group explores topics in medical imaging and multimedia information as they relate to signal analysis.
 Technologies out of the facility include wearable devices, data acquisition systems, gait and movement analysis systems, digital signal processing boards, a soundproof anechoic chamber and brain-computer interfaces.

 For more information, visit the SAR Group website.

 Exploring issues related to sustainability engineering research, the lab investigates topics at the intersection of the environment and human health, including smart irrigation and moisture testing systems for urban rooftop agriculture, which promote local food security and nutrition.

 Equipped with state-of-the-art networking gears and OpenStack cloud platform, the WINCORE Lab offers advanced education and training in research and development within communications and networking.
 Areas of concentration are in radio resource management, radio access, mobile networking and mobile edge computing.

-For more information, visit the WINCORE Lab website.
+For more information, visit the WINCORE Lab website, external link.